+MUSI1125, 2125

-MUSI1125, 2125 Stage Band (1 credit each)
+Stage Band

 This course can be repeated for credit.
-This organization performs rehearses and contemporary jazz and rock music as well as standard big band literature.
+This organization rehearses and performs contemporary jazz and rock music as well as standard big band literature.
 Performances include concerts and participation in area festivals. membership is open to all College students by approval of the instructor.
 (4 laboratory rehearsal hours per week).

+MUSI1127, 2127

-MUSI1127, 2127 Concert Band (1 credit each)
+Concert Band

 This course can be repeated for credit.
-This concert group of brass, woodwind, and contemporary works for wind ensembles. laboratory rehearsal hours per week).
+This concert group of brass, woodwind, and contemporary works for wind ensembles.
+(5 laboratory rehearsal hours per week).
+[CB5009035530]